maria901/Parolin/readme.txt

 .......... it a try, and if using encryption use the new mode ..........
 AES CTR is  the  recommended  encryption  mode for .......... maximum security
+..........
+Also this release is capable of creating and .......... extracting VAL files with wide paths (larger than ..........
+MAX_PATH), but notice that the compressors and deco- .......... mpressors  are  not  for the moment, only pure VAL .......... files,  and this VAL files if extracted with older ..........
+VAL  based  software  the  long paths will be just .......... truncated as you may expect

 What is new in version 6.7.8  build 005753 Segunda 02 Agosto 2021  11:24 codename Lööf
 Fixed the files and folders search function, now it is not recursive anymore,